Employee Terminated for Heimlich Abuse

-In May, June Alberts took the mandatory Heimlich Maneuver training at Whitman Structural.
+In May, June Alberts took the mandatory Heimlich Maneuver training at Wixom, Michigan’s Whitman Structural.
 Now she’s out of a job.

 According to Whitman HR spokesperson Sara Spilkins, Alberts was released Tuesday following multiple performances of the maneuver on her co-workers.
 The problem: None of these workers were choking.

-“We tried to counsel June,” explained Spilkins.
+“We tried to counsel her,” explained Spilkins.
 “But the next day she’d be right back at it – putting her fist under somebody’s ribs and yanking up.”
-The issue was affecting employee morale.
+The issue was affecting employee morale, says Spilkins.

-“Thank God!” said Whitman supervisor Hugh Dalton when informed of Alberts’ firing.
-“For the past week I’ve been eating my lunch in the mens room!”
+“Enough was enough,” says one Whitman employee who asks not to be identified.
+“For the past few weeks I’ve been eating my lunch in the mens room!”

 “The instructor said if it even looks like a person’s in distress, it’s better to be safe than sorry!” she said, adding that she doesn’t regret her actions.